 Sincere thanks to all road users, residents, businesses and campsite patrons for your patience during the works.

 The Coalfields Highway Upgrade is a $53 million project that is expected to increase safety, increased overtaking opportunities and ultimately reduce the number and severity of crashes.

 For further information regarding the history of this project please see our previous updates, theApril 2014 newsletter and the August 2013 newsletter.

 The upgrade of the Coalfields Highway has been ongoing over the last 30 years.
 Further improvements are required for several reasons:

 Further to the $25 million allocation initially announced, the 2013/14 State Budget confirmed that an additional $28 million would be provided to continue upgrading works on the Highway with the following delivery timeframe:

 Working with the local offices of the Department of Parks and Wildlife, we have undertaken a number of environmental surveys and heritage consultations to determine impacts and how they can be managed throughout the project.
-This information has been used to prepare an Environmental Impact Assessment and subsequently, the project was referred to both the Environmental Protection Authority (State Government) and the Commonwealth Department of the Environment (formally Sustainability, Environment, Water, Population and Communities)
+This information was used to prepare an Environmental Impact Assessment and subsequently, the project was referred to both the Environmental Protection Authority (State Government) and the Commonwealth Department of the Environment (formally Sustainability, Environment, Water, Population and Communities)

 Roadworks information will be provided to the community on a regular basis via Variable Message Signs on site, advertising in the local media and on the South West Roadworks and Road Conditions page.